jdegoes/lambdaconf-2014-introgame/README.md

 We use the methods of `M`'s monad to implement the monad for `StateT`.

 In the case of our game, we need the state transformer to stack on `IO`.
-We can define a type synonym called `Game` which defines the resulting monad:
+We can define a type synonym called `Game` which describes the resulting monad:

 ```scala
 type Game[A] = StateT[IO, GameState, A]